Here’s some cheap psychoanalysis, to game.

 escaping keeping yourself together.
 Problem is they fall in love with a Prince/Princess, and then you look like nothing in loop.

 No tool here.
 Breathe.
-Life is shorter (than ?).
+Life is short.
 Find your own way.
 Dance with all of them.
 Ask about others.
 Be kind.
-We all struggle, right ?
+We all struggle, right?
 Don’t fall.
 Not today.
 Not today.